rackerlabs/docs-cloud-monitoring/api-docs/api-reference/methods/get-list-alarms-entity.rst

 List the alarms on the specified ``entityId``.
-Use ``/alarms?id=alarmOneId & id=alarmTwoId`` to filter the results to only include information on the specified alarms.
+Use ``/alarms?id=alarmOneId & id=alarmTwoId`` to filter the results to only include information about the specified alarms.

 This operation can be paginated.
 For information, see
 :ref: `Paginated collections <paginated-collections>`.